 A credit card surcharge or convenience fee is defined as an amount imposed at the time of purchase or lease that increases the amount paid simply because a person or entity chose to make payment by credit card instead of by check, cash or similar means.
 Cardholders must consider the cost of the fee in order to determine if procuring the goods/services with the state credit card is the most economical method of payment.
-This justification should be included as a comment in Works.

-Third Party Processors
+Third Party Vendors